New 3-D map of Milky Way will 'revolutionise astronomy' - Journal du Cameroun

 “You see the whole Milky Way in motion around its axis.”

-Gaia also revealed the orbits of some 14,000 “solar system objects” — mapped as an intricate spiderweb of space rocks orbiting the Sun.
+Gaia also revealed the orbits of some 14,000 “solar system objects” — mapped as an intricate spiderweb of space rocks shooting around the Sun.

 “It represents the most accurate survey ever of asteroids in the Solar System,” said Brown.
 More will be added in future updates.